Area Health Education Centers

 This cannot be taken along with an Interview month during the Spring semester.

 United States Medical Licensing Examination Back to Top

-Students are required to select an exam date for USMLE Step 2CS by May 31; scheduling earlier is recommended to ensure securing a preferred testing location and date.
+Students are required to register for an exam date for USMLE Step 2CS by May 31; scheduling earlier is recommended to ensure securing a preferred testing location and date.

 Professionalism Back to Top